-Run the oakcli validate command on each node to check the cable connections between the system controllers and the storage shelf, as well as the cable connection to the storage expansion shelf (if one is installed).
+Use the command-line interface to check the cable connections between the system controllers and the storage shelf, as well as the cable connection to the storage expansion shelf (if one is installed).
 If you have incorrect or missing cable connections, then the output displays errors.
-You can also find details for Storage Topology Validation in the /opt/oracle/oak/log/hostname/storagetopology/ log file.